 LISA with Propulsion Module [JPL]

-LISA (Laser Interferometry Satellite Antenna) is an ESA-NASA mission involving three spacecraft flying approximately 5 million kilometers apart in an equilateral triangle formation.
+LISA (Laser Interferometry Satellite Antenna) is an ESA mission involving three spacecraft flying approximately 5 million kilometers apart in an equilateral triangle formation.
 Together, they act as a Michelson interferometer to measure the distortion of space caused by passing gravitational waves.
 Lasers in each spacecraft will be used to measure minute changes in the separation distances of free-floating masses within each spacecraft.

 LISA is essentially a giant Michelson interferometer placed in space, with a third arm added to provide independent information on the two gravitational-wave polarisations and for redundancy.
 The distance between the spacecraft - the interferometer arm length - determines the frequency range in which LISA can make observations; it has been carefully chosen to allow observation of most of the interesting sources of gravitational radiation, namely massive black holes and galactic binaries.